Get travel and medical insurance

 Tunisia's borders with Libya and Algeria are open but the security situation is very tense.
 Unrest in Libya is having a serious impact on the security of southern Tunisia, with a significant increase in cross-border trafficking and the availability of weapons, and occasional violent clashes between armed groups and the Tunisian security forces.
 Border crossing points can be temporarily closed without notice.
 We recommend that you avoid all non-essential travel to Tunisia's Greater South and to the border areas with Algeria.
 Do not travel to the Chaambi Mountain National Park or within 30 km of the borders with Algeria and Libya.
 There is a risk of kidnap from terrorists operating in the south of Tunisia, close to the border with Algeria.
 You must get permission from the Tunisian authorities (National Guard) to enter certain desert areas near the border with Algeria.
 You are also strongly advised to travel with a reputable tour operator or a licensed local guide if you plan to travel to this region, which you are recommended not to do.

 There is a high risk of terrorist attacks in Tunisia.
 Irish citizens should maintain a strong level of security awareness, monitor the local media closely and follow the instructions of the Tunisian authorities.
 Terrorist attacks, in which foreign tourists were targeted, were carried out in two separate incidents in 2015 at the Bardo Museum (March) and in Sousse (June).
+See the 'Security Status' and 'Latest Travel Alert' sections in the Overview tab for our most up-to-date advice.

 The level of theft and similar crimes in Tunisia is relatively low, but be aware that pickpockets operate in crowded marketplaces and bag-snatching does happen in tourist areas.
 Take sensible precautions to protect yourself and your belongings: